 Investing in a Multi-Family

-While Burlington is often where property investors look - surrounding towns and counties also have viable options for the seasoned investor or someone looking for an owner occupied property.
+While Burlington is often where property investors look - surrounding towns and counties also have viable options for the seasoned investor or someone looking for an owner-occupied property.

-Investing in multi-family homes requires more than an understanding of an area’s demographic trends, however.
+Investing in multi-family properties requires more than an understanding of an area’s demographic trends, however.
 Because of the complexity of these transactions, potential investors require a good deal of financial knowledge and education about financial issues, regulations and city ordinances to ensure a smooth sale or purchase.

 Since investment goals lie at the heart of most multi-family purchases, taking a rigorous financial look at any potential purchase should be the first step in analyzing a deal.
-Coldwell Banker Hickok & Boardman Realty’s agents assist clients by applying two important financial tools used to evaluate a potential transaction: the "cap rate" and the "gross rent multiplier.”
+Coldwell Banker Hickok & Boardman’s agents assist clients by applying two important financial tools used to evaluate a potential transaction: the "cap rate" and the "gross rent multiplier.”

 With multi-family homes – whether it’s a duplex, multi-unit building or apartment house – transactions also need to be evaluated on several points beyond their underlying financial strengths.
 A building’s tenants, for example, should be considered for their rent history and length of residence.
-The timing and communication of rent increases, while necessary over time to compensate owners for repairs and other costs, are regulated by the state of Vermont, and thus need to be considered for their impact on an investment’s profitability.
+The timing and communication of rent increases, while necessary overtime to compensate owners for repairs and other costs, are regulated by the state of Vermont, and thus need to be considered for their impact on an investment’s profitability.

-Regardless of your investment property goals, Coldwell Banker Hickok & Boardman Realty can help your transactions flow smoothly, from providing an experienced agent trained in the nuances of multi-family properties to helping clients create a financially sound analysis.
+Regardless of your investment property goals, Coldwell Banker Hickok & Boardman can help your transactions flow smoothly, from providing an experienced agent trained in the nuances of multi-family properties to helping clients create a financially sound analysis.